 Having a torque motor as part of the sensor opens up several new possibilities.
-It can be operated as a "torque servo," in which applied torque is independent of position [Kondraske et al., 1984], or a "position servo," in which applied torque is proportional to position error (together with velocity damping if desired) [Thomas et al., 1976].
-By adding external force perturbations, it is possible to measure and study neuromuscular reflexes and limb transfer function (i.e., stiffness, viscosity, and inertia), such as by applying constant velocity movements [Kondraske et al., 1984] or pulsatile [van den Berg et al., 1987], sinusoidal [Gottlieb et al., 1984], or random [Kearney and Hunter, 1983; van den Berg et al., 1987] force perturbations.
-Alternatively, the torque motor can be used to alter controlled system characteristics in tracking tasks for studies and/or improvement of voluntary movement.
-For example, van den Berg et al. [1987] cancelled unwanted controller characteristics.
-Chelette et al. [1995] used "force reflection" to improve tracking performance in both normal subjects and those with spasticity, and Johnson et al. [1996] used anti-viscous loading to investigate the cause of poor tracking in patients with Parkinson's disease.
+It can be operated as a "torque servo," in which applied torque is independent of position (Kondraske et al., 1984), or a "position servo," in which applied torque is proportional to position error (together with velocity damping if desired) (Thomas et al., 1976).
+By adding external force perturbations, it is possible to measure and study neuromuscular reflexes and limb transfer function (i.e., stiffness, viscosity, and inertia), such as by applying constant velocity movements (Kondraske et al., 1984) or pulsatile (van den Berg et al., 1987), sinusoidal (Gottlieb et al., 1984), or random (Kearney and Hunter, 1983; van den Berg et al., 1987) force perturbations.
+Alternatively, the torque motor can be used to alter controlled-system characteristics in tracking tasks for studies and/or improvement of voluntary movement.
+For example, van den Berg et al. (1987) cancelled unwanted controller characteristics.
+Chelette et al. (1995) used "force reflection" to improve tracking performance in both normal subjects and those with spasticity, and Johnson et al. (1996) used antiviscous loading to investigate the cause of poor tracking in patients with Parkinson's disease.

-77.3.3.12 Sensor-Display Compatibility
+31.3.9 Sensor-Display Compatibility

-It is generally accepted that the level of compatibility between sensor and display in continuous tracking tasks influences the accuracy of performance [Neilson and Neilson, 1980].
-The perfectly compatible sensor is the display marker itself [Poulton, 1974] where the subject holds and moves the response marker directly such as with a light-pen in tracking [Neilson and Neilson, 1980], rotary pursuit [Schmidt, 1982; Welford, 1968], handle on a two-joint mechanical arm [Abend et al., 1982], or in self-paced 2-D tracing tasks [Driscoll, 1975; Stern et al., 1984; Hocherman and Aharon-Peretz, 1994].
-Similarly, van den Berg et al. [1987] achieve a high sensor-display compatibility by having the LED arrays for target and response displayed directly above a horizontally-moving handle.
+It is generally accepted that the level of compatibility between sensor and display in continuous tracking tasks influences the accuracy of performance (Neilson and Neilson, 1980).
+The perfectly compatible sensor is the display marker itself (Poulton, 1974) where the subject holds and moves the response marker directly such as with a light-pen in tracking (Neilson and Neilson, 1980), rotary pursuit (Welford, 1968; Schmidt, 1982), handle on a two-joint mechanical arm (Abend et al., 1982), self-paced 2-D tracing tasks (Driscoll, 1975; Stern et al., 1984; Hocherman and Aharon-Peretz, 1994; Gowen and Miall, 2006; Reithler et al., 2006), direct 2-D tracking on a touch-sensitive screen (Engel and Soechting, 2000), or 3-D tracking tasks in a virtual environment (Mrotek et al., 2006; Myall et al., 2008).
+Similarly, van den Berg et al. (1987) achieved a high sensor-display compatibility by having the LED arrays for target and response displayed directly above a horizontally moving handle.
 However, the majority of tracking tasks have sensors which are quite separate from the response marker displayed on an oscilloscope or computer screen.
 Sensor-display compatibility can be maximized in this case by having the sensor physically close to the display, moving in the same direction as the marker, and with a minimum of controlled system dynamics (e.g., zero-order).
-In the case of a joystick in a 2-D task, for example, direct compatibility (Left-Right \rightarrow Left-Right) is easier than inverse compatibility (Left-Right \rightarrow Right-Left), which is easier than non-compatibility (Left-Right \rightarrow Up-Down).
+In the case of a joystick in a 2-D task, for example, direct compatibility (Left-Right \rightarrow Left-Right) is easier than inverse compatibility (Left-Right \rightarrow Right-Left), which is easier than noncompatibility (Left-Right \rightarrow Up-Down).
 In contrast, fore-aft movements on a joystick appear to possess bidirectional compatibility in that Fore-aft \rightarrow Up-Down seems as inherently natural as Fore-aft \rightarrow Down-Up (i.e., no obvious inverse).